‘I don’t want to die’: Ukrainians fear as invasion closes in

 Ukrainians picked through the damage left by shelling.
 And some mourned.

-In the city of Horlivka, a body covered with a blanket lay on the ground outside a house that had been hit by shelling.
+In the city of Horlivka, in the territory held by pro-Russian rebels, a body covered with a blanket lay outside a house that had been hit.
 A man standing nearby spoke on the phone.

 “Yes, Mom’s gone, that’s all,” he said.
 “That’s it, Mom’s gone.”